Netgate/frr/doc/developer/workflow.rst

 - For a PR you marked with "Changes requested", please respond to updates in a timely manner to avoid impeding the flow of development.

+- Rejected or obsolete PRs are generally closed by the submitter based on requests and/or agreement captured in a PR comment.
+The comment may originate with a reviewer or document agreement reached on Slack, the Development mailing list, or the weekly technical meeting.

+- Reviewers may ask for new automated testing if they feel that the code change is large enough/significant enough to warrant such a requirement.

 Coding Practices & Style